 eLearning courses are typically taken by senior students.
 This provides opportunities for students to be able to access courses that they might not otherwise be able to take in a face-to-face class.
 As well, eLearning is a now commonly found at the post-secondary level (apprenticeships, college, or university), and is often used in workplace training.

 To register for an eLearning course, please see your guidance counselor.
 Secondary students must complete the ‘Change in Student's Program’ form and submit it to the Student Services Department (Guidance Department) at your school.
+A list of current course offerings can be found here.

 If you are a current eLearning student, review the eLearning Student Checklist to get started.